 Tap the Start chat button in the bottom corner.

-Step 3: Click Create Group and Select Multiple Contacts
+Step 3: Tap Create Group and Select Contacts

-When you have selected everyone, tap Next or the arrow icon to continue.
-This will open a new group conversation window.
+When you’ve selected everyone, tap Next or the arrow icon to continue.
+This opens a new group conversation window.

 Step 5: Send Your First Message